63-word Short Copy for social media, other limited space:

-Icarus’ blistering and award-winning production of Eugène Ionesco’s classic dark comedy returns to the stage.
+Icarus’ blistering, magical and award-winning production of Eugène Ionesco’s classic dark comedy returns to the stage.

-A comically surreal exposé about power, knowledge and those who hoard both.
+A mild-mannered professor takes on a new pupil, and swiftly descends intotyranny, becoming bent on her destruction; a comically surreal exposé aboutpower, knowledge and those who hoard both.

 134-word Long Copy for websites, brochures, etc:

 “It is impossible not to enjoy Icarus Theatre’s production of Ionesco’s one-act play.”
 The Stage